 Lunch came and Elmo went on his appointment.
 A taxi took him to one of the city's best hotels.
 He was to have his first ever business lunch.
 A corporate credit card had been assigned but had to be returned to the treasury department within the next twenty four hours.
 Elmo had been given an upper limit for his expenses that afternoon.

 Arriving early for his appointment, Elmo went to the bar.
 Not a drinking man he had no idea what to order.
 As he sat there staring at the row of bottles under the full length mirror a voice said,

 "Why its Elmo Eveings isn't it?
 Imagine us meeting like this so soon after our last encounter.
 How are you?"

 Elmo looked to his right to see the face of Fran Upjohn smiling back at him.
-Of course he immediately remembered her name. after all he reminded himself Ms. Upjohn a very beautiful young woman.
-She had shortish blonde, hair was of a statuesque build, her body was very slim.
+Of course he immediately remembered her name.
+After all he reminded himself, Ms. Upjohn was a very beautiful young woman.
+She had shortish blonde hair, was of a statuesque build and her body was very slim.
 Elmo had noticed that she had a very distinctive walk.
 You might describe how she moved from her end of the bar as majestic.
 That is until you realized that this could mean anything from a parade walk to the shuffle of an old woman.
 No it was better to say that it was very stylish, poised and deliberate.
 Of course the high heels she wore made her look taller than her real height.
 The two of them had meet recently as Fran Upjohn had intimated in her approaching salvo.
 So Elmo was forced to reply in kind by saying,

 "Hello Ms. Upjohn.
 Are you here with your senior partner?'